History of ESPN+ in Timeline

 September 2023: ESPN+ Available to Spectrum TV Select Plus Subscribers

-Following a carriage agreement in September 2023, ESPN+ became available to Spectrum TV Select Plus subscribers at no additional charge.
-The agreement was also stated to include distribution rights to a future ESPN "flagship" streaming service, expected to launch in 2025.
+Following a carriage agreement with Spectrum in September 2023, ESPN+ became available to Spectrum TV Select Plus subscribers at no additional charge.

 December 2024: ESPN+ Programming Available via Disney+

-In December 2024, ESPN+ programming became available via the Disney+ website and apps for those who are subscribed to the services, via a branded ESPN hub.
+In December 2024, ESPN+ programming became available via the Disney+ website and apps for subscribers to the services, through a branded ESPN hub.

-May 2025: ESPN+ to Be Subsumed by New ESPN Direct-to-Consumer Streaming Service
+May 2025: ESPN+ Service to Be Subsumed by New ESPN Streaming Service

-In May 2025, Disney announced that the ESPN+ service would be effectively subsumed by the new ESPN direct-to-consumer streaming service, with existing subscribers automatically becoming subscribers to the "Select" tier of the new ESPN DTC service.
-However, ESPN+ will remain separately active for an unspecified period of time due to contractual obligations with certain content providers.
+In May 2025, Disney announced that the ESPN+ service would be effectively subsumed by the new ESPN direct-to-consumer streaming service, with existing subscribers automatically becoming subscribers to the "Select" tier.

-2025: ESPN+ to Be Absorbed into New ESPN Streaming Service
+August 21, 2025: ESPN+ Becomes Part of New ESPN Streaming Service